Types of Telescopes

 Astrophotography

-If deep-sky astrophotography is your goal, choosing the right telescope will come down to the types of objects you wish to shoot.
+If deep-sky astrophotography is your goal, choosing the right telescope will depend on the types of objects you wish to shoot.
 I have put together a list of 10 of the best astrophotography telescopes available, all with example images I have taken with them myself.

-For large nebulae and galaxies, a high-quality triplet apochromatic refractor is a great choice.
-For small galaxies and planetary astrophotography, a long focal length SCT is a better fit.
+A high-quality triplet apochromatic refractor is a great choice for large nebulae and galaxies.
+A long focal length SCT is a better fit for small galaxies and planetary astrophotography.

-Almost any telescope is suitable for photographing the moon because it is so big and bright.
-Other objects in space, such as comets, star clusters, and galaxies can be more challenging.
+Because the moon is so big and bright, almost any telescope is suitable for photographing it.
+Photographing other objects in space, such as comets, star clusters, and galaxies, can be more challenging.

 To capture images of space through a telescope, you must attach a camera to the telescope using the appropriate adapters.